-Ward 16 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Budget Linkage Departmental Response Update 2025 2026 2027 1 Access to sustainable quality basic services Pavements and Roads Street Paving from Foma to Manyaga to Rotterdam library Priority noted and will be attended subject to available budget 2 Access to sustainable quality basic services Bridges 5 Low level bridges Sephukhubje and Rotterdam Priority noted, affected areas shall be prioritised for designs and future projects allocations
+Ward 16 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update 2023 2024 2025 1 Access to sustainable quality basic services Pavements and Roads Street Paving from Foma to Manyaga to Rotterdam library Priority noted and will be attended subject to available budget Sephukubje street Paving currently under construction for 2.9km 2 Access to sustainable quality basic services Bridges 5 Low level bridges Sephukhubje and Rotterdam Priority noted, affected areas shall be prioritised for designs and future projects allocations Sephukubje low level bridge designs completed construction shall be considered based on budget availability 3 Access to sustainable quality basic services Regravelling All Village Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritised

-Sephukubje low level bridge designs completed construction shall be considered based on budget availability 3 Access to sustainable quality basic services Regravelling All Village Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritized 4 Improved quality of life Boreholes/Water At least 10 boreholes for both villages Water Reticulation for Orlando Sebelaolo view and Mountain view Priority noted and shall be referred to MDM for intervention.
-The areas currently depend on boreholes and water tankers 5 Improved quality of life Houses and Toilets 600 RDP Houses 1000 VIP toilets Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 6 Improved and inclusive local economy LED Water catchment for local farmers Irrigation Equipment for farmers LED to investigate and address based on available budget

-7 Access to sustainable Electrification High mast for both To be prioritised after quality basic services villages eradicated backlog from villages that never benefitted.
+4 Improved quality of life Boreholes/Water At least 10 boreholes for both villages Water Reticulation for Orlando Sebelaolo view and Mountain view Priority noted and shall be referred to MDM for intervention.
+The areas currently depend on boreholes and water tankers 5 Improved quality of life Houses and Toilets 600 RDP Houses 1000 VIP toilets Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 6 Improved and inclusive local economy LED Water catchment for local farmers Irrigation Equipment for farmers LED to investigate and address based on available budget 7 Access to sustainable quality basic services Electrification High mast for both villages To be prioritised after eradicated backlog from villages that never benefitted.
 Mabitleng to be prioritised based on available budget 8 Skip bins Ward 16: 2 skip bins